 About 30 percent of what we throw away is organic material, food scraps and food-soiled paper products.
 Through organics recycling programs, waste is recycled into valuable compost at a commercial composting facility to be used in landscaping and road construction projects.
 Organics recycling includes collecting fruits, vegetables, bones, meat, breads, eggshells, non-recyclable and food-soiled paper and more, for composting.

-Beginning in 2022, all Hopkins residential recycling customers will be eligible to participate in the City’s new curbside organics recycling program.
+As of January 2022, all Hopkins residential recycling customers are eligible to participate in the City’s new curbside organics recycling program.

 The program stems from a Hennepin County requirement for all cities to make organics recycling services available to households with curbside recycling by January 1, 2022.